Grading: Clerkship Level

 Pass Criteria: A grade of Pass will be assigned to students who meet all of the following criteria.

-- Receive an average score of greater than or equal to two in all domains on the Universal Clerkship Assessment form,
+- Receive an average score of greater than or equal to 2.0 (two) in all domains on the Universal Clerkship Assessment form,

 - Pass the medical knowledge exam (refer to passing cut offs above) on first or second attempt,

-- Pass the Clinical Skills Examination (refer to CSE passing cut offs above) on first or second attempt, if the clerkship is using a summative, graded CSE.
+- Pass the CSE (refer to CSE passing cut offs above) on first or second attempt, if the clerkship is using a summative, graded CSE.
 See below for domain calculations:

 - Professionalism: Passing score is 80 or 1.5 standard deviations below the mean, whichever is lower.